Stone surgery

 2. PCNL (per-cutaneous nephrolithotomy) is a key hole operation through the back.
 A small incision is made in the back and a needle placed into the kidney.
 The needle hole is then stretched up to allow a telescope to be passed directly into the kidney.
 Using this technique larger (over 2cm) stones can be removed from the kidney.

-Stones can also be treated Lithotripsy where shock waves are used to break up the stone.
+Stones can also be treated with Lithotripsy where shock waves are used to break up the stone.
 This does not require an anaesthetic; shock waves are passed through the back, and focused on the kidney stone to break them up.
 A few treatments are usually needed to completely break up the stone.

 Stents